jacktolmie/Basic_shell/README.md

 * Recall a list of used commands using 'history' command to retrieve a list of commands with a number beside it to use with ! option.
-  Running `history <command>` will recall only the history of the commands requested ('history help history' will recall any commands using help and history).
+  Running `history <command>` will recall only the history of the commands requested (`history help history` will recall any commands using help and history).

 * Use !<#> to recall the desired command (eg. !2 recalls the second